Siddhant-Deokar/Restaurant-Menu-Card-VBA/README.md

 # Restaurant-Menu-Card-VBA
-Created a Menu card for a restaurant where the customer can simoly choose the items  to order.
-This way there is not need of a person to take order from the customer.
+Created a Menu card for a restaurant where the customer can simply choose the items  to order.
+This way, there is no need of a person to take orders from the customers.